+CAREGIVER PROBLEM SOLVING

+□ At least one caregiver identifies and acknowledges the problem/safety threat(s) and suggests possible solutions

+□ At least one caregiver articulates specific strategies that, in the past, have been at least partially successful in mitigating the identified safety threat(s), and the caregiver has used or could use these strategies in the current situation

+CAREGIVER SUPPORT NETWORK

-Household Strengths (Select all that apply) Protective Actions (Select all that apply) Caregiver problem solving At least one caregiver identifies and acknowledges the problem/safety threat(s) and suggests possible solutions.
-At least one caregiver articulates specific strategies that, in the past, have been at least partially successful in mitigating the identified safety threat(s), and the caregiver has used or could use these strategies in the current situation.
-Caregiver support network At least one caregiver has at least one supportive relationship with someone who is willing to be a part of his/her support network.
-At least one non-offending caregiver exists and is willing and able to protect the child from future harm.
-At least one caregiver is willing to work with the agency to mitigate safety threats, including allowing the caseworker(s) access to the child. □ At least one caregiver has a stable support network that is aware of the safety threat(s), has been or is responding to the threat(s), and is willing to provide protection for the child.
+- □ At least one caregiver has at least one supportive relationship with someone who is willing to be a part of their support network - □ At least one non-offending caregiver exists and is willing and able to protect the child from future harm - □ At least one caregiver is willing to work with the agency to mitigate safety threats, including allowing the caseworker(s) access to the child

+□ At least one caregiver has a stable support network that is aware of the safety threat(s), has been or is responding to the threat(s), and is willing to provide protection for the child

+CHILD PROBLEM SOLVING

+□ At least one child is emotionally/intellectually capable of acting to protect themself from a safety threat

+□ At least one child, in the past or currently, acts in ways that protect themself from a safety threat(s)

+CHILD SUPPORT NETWORK

-Household Strengths (Select all that apply) Protective Actions (Select all that apply) Child problem solving At least one child is emotionally/ intellectually capable of acting to protect him/herself from a safety threat.
-At least one child, in the past or currently, acts in ways that protect him/herself from a safety threat(s).
-Child support network At least one child is aware of his/her support network members and knows how to contact these individuals when needed. ☐ At least one child has successfully pursued support, in the past or currently, from a member of his/her support network, and that person(s) was able to help address the safety threat and keep the child safe.
-Other □ Other □ Other
+□ At least one child is aware of their support network members and knows how to contact these individuals when needed

+□ At least one child has successfully pursued support, in the past or currently, from a member of their support network, and that person(s) was able to help address the safety threat and keep the child safe

+Other, specify:

+Other, specify:

 If safety threats have been identified in the household and after consideration of child vulnerabilities, household strengths, and protective actions, it is determined that a safety plan will allow the child to remain in the home, the safety decision is "safe with plan."
 Select the decision below.

 If a safety plan that would allow the child to remain in the home safely cannot be created, go to Section 4.

-O Safe with plan.
+- O Safe with plan.
 One or more safety threats are present; however, the child can safely remain in home with a safety plan.
 In-home protective interventions have been initiated through a safety plan and the child will remain in the home as long as the safety interventions mitigate the safety threats.
-Select all in-home interventions used in the safety plan.
+Select all in-home interventions used in the safety plan. - □ 1.
+Intervention or direct services by worker (DO NOT include the investigation itself) - □ 2.
+Use of family, neighbors, or other individuals in the community as safety resources

-- □ 1.
-Intervention or direct services by worker.
-(DO NOT include the investigation itself.) - □ 2.
-Use of family, neighbors, or other individuals in the community as safety resources. - □ 3.
-Use of community agencies or services as safety resources. - □ 4.
-Use of tribal, Indian community service agency, and/or ICWA program resources. - □ 5.
-Have the caregiver appropriately protect the victim from the alleged perpetrator. - □ 6.
-Have the alleged perpetrator leave the home, either voluntarily or in response to legal action. - □ 7.
-Have the non-offending caregiver move to a safe environment with the child. - □ 8.
-Legal action planned or initiated-child remains in the home. - 9.
+- □ 3.
+Use of community agencies or services as safety resources - □ 4.
+Inclusion of tribal, Indian community service agency, and/or ICWA staff as part of action steps on the safety plan - □ 5.
+Have the caregiver appropriately protect the victim from the alleged perpetrator - □ 6.
+Have the alleged perpetrator leave the home, either voluntarily or in response to legal action - □ 7.
+Have the non-offending caregiver move to a safe environment with the child - □ 8.
+Legal action planned or initiated-child remains in the home - 9.
 Other (specify):

-O Unsafe.
+- O Unsafe.
 One or more safety threats are present, and placement is the only protective intervention possible for one or more children.
 Without placement, one or more children will likely be in danger of immediate or serious harm.
-Check one response only.

-- □ 10.
-Have the caregiver voluntarily place the child outside the home, consistent with WIC § 11400 (o) and (p). - □ 11.
-Child placed in protective custody because interventions 1-10 do not adequately ensure the child's safety.
+Select one response only. - O 10.
+Have the caregiver voluntarily place the child outside the home, consistent with WIC § 11400 (o) and (p) - O 11.
+A warrant or detention order will be sought immediately per local policy - O 12.
+Child placed in protective custody